kontan/masync/readme.md

 Create a new tab and open JavaScript developer's console.
 Then drag and drop the HTML file to the empty tab to execute the code.
 At first you will see "Hello, " in your console, then you will get "asynchronous world!" **three seconds later**. `masync.wait` stops execution in the specified milliseconds. `masync.log` prints a text like `console.log` in console. `masync.run` begin those tasks sequentially.
 However, don't mistake asynchronous for synchronous. **These codes run in asynchronous.**

-Here's next example. `masync.wget` send XMLHttpRequest and return the data **in asynchronous**.
+Here's next example. `masync.get` send XMLHttpRequest and return the data **in asynchronous**.
 You can pass the result data to `masync.log` directly.
 You don't need to use your callback function to finish the task.
 The following code requests *first.txt* and prints contents of the text file, then requests *second.txt* and print it in console.
 It's looks like synchronous, but asynchronous.

     masync.run(
-        masync.log(masync.wget("first.txt")),
-        masync.log(masync.wget("second.txt"))
+        masync.log(masync.get("first.txt")),
+        masync.log(masync.get("second.txt"))
     );

 If you want to process those tasks in parallel, you can use `parallel` function as below:

     masync.run(
         masync.parallel(
-            masync.log(masync.wget("first.txt")),
-            masync.log(masync.wget("second.txt"))
+            masync.log(masync.get("first.txt")),
+            masync.log(masync.get("second.txt"))
         )
     );

 Both of requests begin in parallel.
 If *first.txt* is much larger than *seconds.txt*, you will see the content of *second.txt* in advance of *first.txt* in the console.
 You can combine parallel and sequential tasks at will.

-Most of asynchronous object are stateless.
+Most of asynchronous objects are **stateless**.
 It means you can reuse a asynchronous object in a variety of positions all you want.

-    var x = masync.log("Hey!");
+    var hey = masync.log("Hey!");
-    masync.run(x);
-    masync.run(x);
+    masync.run(
+        hey,
+        masync.wait(1),
+        hey,
+        masync.wait(0.5),
+        hey
+    );

-This code prints "Hey!" twice in console.
+This code prints "Hey!" thrice in console.
 You are not a cause for concern about how many event handlers the asynchronous object has.

 You can apply a asynchronous function to asynchronous data.
 The following code prints "HELLO!".

-    masync.run(masync.log(masync.toUpperCase("Hello!")));
+    var hello = masync.pure("Hello!");
+    masync.run(masync.log(masync.toUpperCase(hello)));

 A framework of masync is based on [Monad](http://www.haskell.org/haskellwiki/All_About_Monads) and masync is inspired by IO Monad in Haskell.
 This framework is very simple, though, thus flexible and powerful.